Rangoo94/example-browserify/README.md

 ### Testing locally

 There is prepared simple server, which you can start by `grunt server` command and it will be available at `http://localhost:8000`.
-To have live reload, run `grunt server:live`.
+To have live reload, run `grunt server:live` combining it with `grunt watch` which will detect code changes.

 ## Preparing distributable code